SeaQL/sea-orm/README.md

 ## Support

 [![Discord](https://img.shields.io/discord/873880840487206962?label=Discord)](https://discord.com/invite/uCPdDXzbdv)
-Join our Discord server to chat with others in the SeaQL community!
+Join our Discord server to chat with other members of the SeaQL community!

 Professional support on Rust programming and best practices is available.
 You can email us for a quote!